bayesimpact/bridge-uof/README.md

 ### Servers

-Note that running Bridge in development mode actually starts 3 different servers _(see [`docker-compose.yml`](https://github.com/bayesimpact/ab71/blob/master/docker-compose.yml for the full details)_:
+Note that running Bridge-UOF in development mode actually starts 3 different servers _(see [`docker-compose.yml`](https://github.com/bayesimpact/ab71/blob/master/docker-compose.yml for the full details)_:

 1. The Rails server (`<docker IP>:3000`). _(In production, we run this behind [nginx](https://www.nginx.com/).)_
 2. The [DynamoDB](https://aws.amazon.com/dynamodb/) local server (`<docker IP>:8000`), which can be accessed with the JavaScript shell at `<docker IP>:8000/shell` (instructions on this shell [here](http://docs.aws.amazon.com/amazondynamodb/latest/gettingstartedguide/GettingStarted.JsShell.html)). _(In production this is replaced with keys to use the real Amazon-hosted DynamoDB.)_